guildai/guild.ai/pages/cheatsheet.md

   # operation.
 You can view and diff your source code files later
   # using commands such as:
   #
-  #  $ guild ls --sourcecode
+  #  $ guild ls --sourcecode    # list souce code files for latest run
-  #  $ guild open --sourcecode
+  #  $ guild open --sourcecode  # browse source code for latest run
-  #  $ guild diff --sourcecode
+  #  $ guild diff --sourcecode  # diff source code for last two runs

-  # Note that you can only include one 'sourcecode' section.
-If you
+  # Note that you can only include one 'sourcecode' section for an
-  # uncomment any of the sections below, ensure that it is the only
+  # operation.
+If you uncomment any of the sections below, ensure that
-  # section you uncomment.
+  # it is the only section you uncomment.
   #
   # If you want to disable source code snapshots, uncomment the
   # following line: